Data last updated

-Generally speaking, SunPower, LG, and Panasonic make the best solar panels on the market in 2019 due to the high efficiencies, competitive pricing, and stellar 25-year warranty offered by each brand.
+Generally speaking, SunPower, LG, and Panasonic make the best solar panels on the market in 2020 due to the high efficiencies, competitive pricing, and stellar 25-year warranty offered by each brand.
 These companies combine durability and reliability with premium protection and fair prices, making them the brands with the best solar panels available.
-SunPower is also widely considered to be one of the best solar panel manufacturers, with module efficiencies close to 23%.

 In almost all cases, the best solar panels are made with premium monocrystalline solar cells.
 Monocrystalline cells are made with a single crystal of silicon instead of many silicon fragments melted together, as is the case with polycrystalline cells.
 This means that the cells are more efficient at converting sunlight to electricity, plus they have a sleek black tint to them.
 However, it’s important to keep in mind that premium solar panels with monocrystalline cells generally come with a higher upfront price tag.

 A solar panel’s efficiency is a measure of how well it converts sunlight into electricity.
 Based only on maximum module efficiency, here are the top five manufacturers that make the best solar panels:

 Best solar panels ranked by temperature coefficient

 A solar panel’s temperature coefficient is a measure of how much or little a panel’s production is lowered in hot temperatures.
 Based only on the lowest temperature coefficient available in a panel, here are the top four best solar panel manufacturers: